IG is a Business Development Executive with experience and training in business analysis and project management.

 Your marketing strategy should win you patronage from customers and investors.
 Take it one step at a time.

+First, you must creat your vision.
 What exactly gives you fulfilment?
 Where do you want to be in the next 10 to 20years?
 Let’s say; you wish to produce electric cars to moderate carbon footage.
 Consider those that are already in business.
 What aren’t they doing well; that you will correct?
 Are there challenges that could deter your entry into the market?
 How do you intend to maintain the tempo in the business?
 Do you have the technical expertise?

 Your stakeholders must understand your vision to develop the strategy with you.

-What resources are available to you?
+Ask questions; what resources are available to you?
 How soon can you get them?
 Do you have a good relationship with the stakeholders that matter?

 Are there regulations that control your target industry?
 What are your projections for the first quarter?
 Note that; new businesses do not usually pick up immediately.